pouriaeslamirad/pmkary.github.io/_posts/2015-2-12-arendelle-coding-styles.md

-You can also use them like:---
+---
 layout: page
-title: Arendelle Coding Styles
+title: Arendelle Coding Style
 ---

 When I made Arendelle I had this idea to make it’s language beautiful in design and when I say that I’m not mentioning the advances in technology but the code’s look itself.